 I have now been Adobe free for more than a year and I love it.
 For RAW conversion, I use Capture One, and for photo editing I use Affinity Photo.

 To be able to work as easy and efficient as possible creating Instagram carousels, I created some templates for Affinity Photo.
-You can download them for free here.
+Click on the button below to download them for free.

 After you have downloaded the file, unzip it and place the folder somewhere on your computer where you keep design resources.
 Then open Affinity Photo, choose File>New, and then click on the Template icon.
 Here you have to choose Add Folder and pick the folder you just saved on your computer.